Bourkekev/ms4-power-fitness-gym/README.md

 ### 2. Install Python required modules

+**Note:** I used a pip environment on my local computer which saved requirements to a [Pipfile](https://pipenv-fork.readthedocs.io/en/latest/basics.html).
+If using a virtual environment, install the requirements from the pipfile with the following command (from outside the pipenv shell):

+`pipenv install`

+Alternatively, install modules from the requirements file as noted below.
 In terminal type (you might need 'sudo' before the following on some environments):

 ```
 $ pip3 install -r requirements.txt
 ```

-**Note:** I used a pip environment on my local computer which saved requirements to a [Pipfile](https://pipenv-fork.readthedocs.io/en/latest/basics.html).
-If this does not install requirements automatically you can use the requirements file as noted above.

 ### 3. Create `env.py` file